How to Install Timeshift on Debian 13, 12 and 11

 sudo timeshift-gtk

 When launching from the application menu, the system should prompt for your password automatically through PolicyKit.
-If no password prompt appears, verify that PolicyKit is running:
+If no password prompt appears, check whether the PolicyKit service is active:

 If the service is inactive, start it with: